Aias/words/Commonplace/Your common hours.md

   - passion #passion
   - success #success
 ---
-"I learned this, at least, by my experiment; that if one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.”
+> “I learned this, at least, by my experiment; that if one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.”
-*—* Henry David Thoreau, *Walden*
+> — Henry David Thoreau, *Walden*